SamuelSchmidgall/Book-Repository/README.md

 - The Gene
 - Tales from Both Sides of the Brain
 - Moonwalking with Einstien
+- An Introductory Course in Computational Neuroscience
+- The Computational Brain
 - The Origin of Species
 - Are we Smart Enough to Know How Smart Animals are?
 (IP)
+- Principles of Neural Science (IP)

 ### Math
 - Introduction to Statistical Learning Theory